A primary quantum current standard based on the Josephson and the quantum Hall effects

-where $k$ is the Boltzmann constant and $T$=1.3 K. Three noise contributions are considered: the voltage noise power spectral density, $S_V$, of the quantum voltmeter, which includes the noise of the null detector and some external voltage noise captured, the magnetic flux noise power spectral density, $S_{\phi}$, detected by the SQUID, which includes the SQUID noise and some external magnetic flux noise captured and the Johnson-Nyquist noise power spectral density emitted by the resistor $R_1$ in the primary loop.
-The Johnson-Nyquist noise of the resistor $R_2$ is included in $S_V$.
-The third term contributes to $\sqrt{S_{\Delta I/I}}$ by about $1.6\times10^{-9}/\mathrm{Hz}^{1/2}$ for $I_1=45.94$ $\mu$A, leading to a negligible uncertainty contribution of $5\times10^{-11}$ for a measurement time $\tau_m=16\tau_0$.
-This third term is therefore not considered in our calculations.
-Values reported in fig.\ref{fig.2}e and f are calculated using a voltage noise of $\sqrt{S_V}=\mathrm{28~nV/Hz^{1/2}}$ and a magnetic flux noise detected by the SQUID of $\sqrt{S_{\phi}}=6.2\times10^{-5}\phi_0/\mathrm{Hz}^{1/2}$.\\ \\ \textbf{ {Measurement protocol for the ammeter calibration}}\\ Calibrations of the ammeter HP3458A are performed using settings of the PQCG reported in Extended Data Table \ref{SettingAmmeter}.
+Calibrations of the ammeter HP3458A are performed using settings of the PQCG reported in Supplementary Table.1.
 In these experiments, output current values are changed by varying both the gain $G$ and the frequency $f_1$.
 Using the PQCG to perform ammeter calibration consists in replacing $\mathrm{QHRS_2}$ by the device under test and removing the quantum voltmeter.
 The connection is done through a low-pass filter (highly insulated PTFE 100 nF on the differential input).
 A common mode torus has also been introduced to minimize the noise.
-Extended Data fig.\ref{TraceHPAllan}a shows recordings by the ammeter (HP3458A) as a function of time for several alternations of $I_\mathrm{PQCG}$ at 107.666272 $\mu$A using the measurement protocol I$_+$.
+Supplementary Fig.3a shows recordings by the ammeter (HP3458A) as a function of time for several alternations of $I_\mathrm{PQCG}$ at 107.666272 $\upmu$A using the measurement protocol I$_+$.
 The acquisition time, the waiting time are of 10 s and 2 s, respectively.
 The measured current is determined from the average of the values obtained for several measurement groups.
-The time dependence of the Allan deviation, reported in Extended Data fig.\ref{TraceHPAllan}b, shows that the standard deviation of the mean is a relevant estimate of the Type-A relative uncertainty at $\tau_m=144$ s.
-An uncertainty of $2\times10^{-7}$ is typically achieved after a total measurement time of 144 s.\\ \\
+The time dependence of the Allan deviation, reported in Supplementary Fig.3b, shows that the standard deviation of the mean is a relevant estimate of the Type A relative uncertainty at $\tau_m=144$ s.
+An uncertainty of $2\times10^{-7}$ is typically achieved after a total measurement time of 144 s.\\ \\ {\textbf{Data Availability}} \\